Karachi United School Championship: Junior Girls

 To encourage the growth and participation of young girls in football, the junior girls category was introduced in the 2023–24 season as part of a larger initiative to develop the sport at a grassroots level.
 This new category provided a platform for younger female players to engage in competitive football, fostering their skills, confidence, and passion for the game from an early age.
 The introduction of this category marks a significant step in promoting gender equality in sports and empowering girls through football.

 KGS were crowned champions of the inaugural season.
 At the 20th edition of the KUSC, KGS won the title to become the 2-time defending champions.
+At the 21st edition, KGS defended their title to become the 3-time defending champions.